 Neglected Stock Effect

-."
-This is based on a well-known Wall Street adage that says to buy a stock when the research on it is thin.
-The theory is that analyst coverage often inflates the price of a stock and that value still exists in companies flying under the analysts' radar.
+The "neglected stock effect" is based on a well-known Wall Street adage that says to buy stocks when research on the stock is thin.
+This is based on a theory that analyst coverage inflates the current price of a stock and value still exists in companies flying under the analysts' radar.

 These uncovered stocks often benefit from the over-performance pattern attributed to this "neglected stock effect."